crenteriam/crenteriam.github.oi/_posts/2019-03-02-spatial-data-files.md

 tag: kml, shapefile, geojson, osm, spatial analysis, rgdal, spatial data, open file formats, Open Geospatial Consortium
 ---

-Shapefiles are the most common format for managing spatial data, but I find them annoying for managing vector spatial data.
-It's many files for each layer.
-When the projects require many layers, then the folders become messy.
-When taking [Matt](http://mattingram.net/)'s Spatial Analysis course, I came across better options.
-These are: `KML` and `GeoJSON`.
+Shapefiles are widely use for managing vector spatial data, but I am not very fan of having several files for each layer.
+The folders become complicated when using several layers.
+When taking [Matt](http://mattingram.net/)'s cours on Spatial Analysis, I came across `KML` and `GeoJSON`, and really liked them.
 KML and GeoJSON files are simpler and lighter than Shapefiles.
-You can keep as many layers as you want in one single spatial data file, and their file size is also lighter.
-Further, `KML` can store vector spatial data that neither Shapefiles nor GeoJSON can.

-Below are some highlights about different spatial files.

-### Comparison of common Open Vector File Formats for Spatial Data
+Also, these formats can keep several layers in a single file.
+Among these, `GeoJSON` is my favourite.
+Below I highlight a comparison between these file types.

 **Shapefile**.
-This format is not a file, but a composition of several files.
-[The basic composition is](http://resources.arcgis.com/en/help/main/10.2/index.html#//005600000003000000): .shp stores the feature geometry; .shx stores the index of the feature geometry; .dbf stores the dataset associated.
+The Shapefile is the most common file format for vector data in social sciences.
+Each Shapefile contains the information of one layer and is composed by several files.
+[The basic composition of a Shapefile is](http://resources.arcgis.com/en/help/main/10.2/index.html#//005600000003000000): `.shp` stores the feature geometry; `.shx` stores the index of the feature geometry; `.dbf` stores the dataset associated.
+The `.prj` is also very important.
+It stores the coordinate system information; .xml stores metadata.
+Other files: .sbn, .sbx, .fbn, and .fbx (spatial indexes); .ain, .aih, and .atx, (attribute indexes); .ixs, and .mxs (geocoding indexes).
+See... too many files.
-- This is the most common format for exchanging vector data, especially in social sciences.
-- Important files: .prj stores the coordinate system information; .xml stores metadata.
-- Other files: .sbn, .sbx, .fbn, and .fbx (spatial indexes); .ain, .aih, and .atx, (attribute indexes); .ixs, and .mxs (geocoding indexes).

 **KML**.
 KML stands for Keyhole Markup Language, and was developed by Keyhole, Inc. (acquired by Google), the company that originally developed Google Earth.

-- Standard format file for working with Google’s platforms (Google Earth, Google Maps, etc.) KML by specification uses only a single projection, EPSG:4326.
-Every KML projection is based on this standard.
+- KML is the standard file format to work with Google’s platforms (Google Earth, Google Maps, etc.) - KML is restrained to a single projection standard (EPSG:4326), which makes things more simple when proyecting maps.
 - KML is an Open Geospatial Consortium (OGC) standard data format.
 - Complex datasets may be composed by various KML files and compressed in the KMZ format file.